shinydevelopment/SimulatorStatusMagic/README.md

 ### How do I remove the customisations?

 Run the app again and click "Restore Default Status Bar".
-Resetting the iOS simulator using the menu option in the app also works.
+Resetting the iOS Simulator using the normal menu option also works.

 ### Does this work on device?

 No. The status bar server is blocked on devices.
 However, [this post contains more information on taking perfect screenshots on real devices](http://shinydevelopment.com/blog/status-magic-and-iphone6-screen-sizes/).

-## How does this work?
+### How does this work?

 Until we have a little time to document this better, [the source code contains everything you need to know](https://github.com/shinydevelopment/SimulatorStatusMagic/blob/master/SimulatorStatusMagic/SDStatusBarManager.m) :)